 Enroll in a Colorado institution of higher education within 12 years after the Service member was stationed in Colorado

-If a Spouse, was married to the Service military member at the time the Service member was stationed in Colorado and when they apply for instate tuition.
+Spouse who was married to a Service member when they were stationed in Colorado and when they apply for instate tuition

-U.S. Armed Forces Veteran or Dependent: A Veteran must meet the following requirements:
+U.S. Armed Forces Veteran or Dependent: Veterans must meet the following requirements: